 Education, Doctor of Philosophy Degree

-- Development, Learning and Technology - This area of emphasis allows students to focus on lifespan human development; theories of learning and cognition; and applications of information technology to human learning.
-Students take courses relating to each area: development, learning, and information technology; but may focus primarily on one aspect as a specialization.
+- Development, Learning and Technology - This emphasis area allows students to focus on lifespan human development, theories of learning and cognition, and applications of information technology to human learning.
+Students take courses relating to each area, development, learning, and information technology, but may focus primarily on one aspect as a specialization.

 - Equity and Diversity in Education - This program allows educators and those in related fields to enhance their knowledge, skills, and dispositions to work more effectively with individuals from diverse backgrounds.